Ulf Leonhardt

 Ulf Leonhardt, FRSE (born 9 October 1965) is a German scientist.
 In 2006, he published the first scientific paper on invisibility cloaking with metamaterials at the same time Pendry's group published their paper in the journal Science.
 He has been involved with the science of cloaking objects since then.

 He is a Wolfson Research Merit Award holder from the Royal Society, and he is currently Professor of Physics at the Weizmann Institute of Science.
 He is involved in research pertaining to metamaterials.
 Specific disciplines are quantum electrodynamics in media, perfect imaging, optical analogues of the event horizon, reverse Casimir effect, metamaterial cloaking, quantum effects of optical phenomena involving Hawking radiation and light in moving media.

-Career
+Education and career

-In 1993, Leonhardt earned his PhD (theoretical physics) from the Humboldt University of Berlin.
+Leonhardt studied physics at the University of Jena and the Moscow State University and received his diploma in physics in 1990 at the University of Jena.
+In 1993, he earned a PhD in theoretical physics from the Humboldt University of Berlin, and stayed at the Max Planck Research Group for Nonclassical Radiation in Berlin headed by Harry Paul as a research associate until 1995.
+From 1995 to 1996, Leonhardt was a visiting scholar at the Oregon Center for Optics of the University of Oregon.
+He returned to Germany after the visit and in 1998, he completed his habilitation at the University of Ulm.
 From 1998 to 2000 he was in Stockholm at the Royal Institute of Technology as a Göran-Gustafsson Fellow.
 He held the chair (theoretical physics) at the University of St Andrews in Scotland between April, 2000 and 2012.
-Since 2012 he has been a Professor of Physics at the Weizmann Institute of Science.
+Since 2012, he has relocated to Israel and become a Professor of Physics at the Weizmann Institute of Science.